swpease/swpease.github.io/Pelican/content/Snooker/livescores.md

 Also, I'm aware that it should be "Bai" rather than "Yulu" in the legends.
 I just copied over the data.

-## 1. Frame Scores over the Course of the Match
+## 1. Scores over Time
 ![Figure 1]({static}/images/snooker/livescores/frame_scores.png)

-This figure shows the scores of each player over the course of the match.
+This figure shows the scores of each player over the course of the frame.

   - The colored circles indicate which colored ball was potted at that time (hopefully obvious).
   - The red "X"s indicate where a player fouled.
 In this match, Reanne fouled five times.
   - The yellow band(s) indicate where in the match there were snookers required.

-## 2. Shot Outcomes over the Course of the Match
+## 2. Shot Outcomes over Time
 ![Figure 2]({static}/images/snooker/livescores/frame_actions.png)

-This figure shows the outcome of each player's shots over the course of the match.
+This figure shows the outcome of each player's shots over the course of the frame.

 I like how this graph provides a snapshot of the match that is complementary to the first graph.
 You can see things such as: